 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 This content is powered by HomeInsurance.com (NPN: 8781838).
 For more information, please see our .

-Life insurance is a general term, and under this umbrella there is an option called a single premium life insurance policy.
+Life insurance is a broad term with many options for coverage, and under this umbrella is a product called a single premium life insurance policy.
 Single premium refers to a policy where the premium is paid in one lump sum.
-In turn, the death benefit of the life insurance is guaranteed to be paid out when you die under most circumstances.
+In turn, the death benefit of a life insurance policy is guaranteed to be paid out when you die under most circumstances.
 But before you shell out a large lump sum for life insurance, it is critical to understand the benefits and limitations of single premium life insurance.

 What is single premium life insurance?

 A single premium life insurance policy (SPL) is one funded by an upfront lump sum payment.
 The policy pays out a tax-free death benefit upon the death of the policyholder.
 Most life insurance policies, including whole and term life policies, require a monthly or annual premium to be paid over a specific period.

 Term life insurance options require premiums to be paid on a monthly, quarterly, semi-annual or annual basis for a selected term length, typically 10-, 20- or 30-year periods.
 Once the term is over, the death benefit is no longer active.
 Whole life insurance options also have the same payment options as term, but the death benefit is guaranteed to be paid in most circumstances as long as the premiums have been maintained.
 Keep in mind that even a whole life insurance policy may have clauses that specify circumstances where the death benefit may not be paid, such as suicide.